chromium/chromium/docs/profiling.md

 Tip for Googlers: running `gcert` first will make `pprof` run faster, and eliminate some useless spew to the terminal.
 ***

+If you want to profile all renderer processes use the custom `--renderer-cmd-prefix` profiling script:

+  $ src/out/Release/chrome --renderer-cmd-prefix="tools/profiling/linux-perf-renderer-cmd.sh"

 If you want to limit the profile to a single thread, run:

     $ ps -T -p <Process ID>